phalcon-orphanage/docs/en/installation.md

 <a name='installation-linux-rpm-other-rpm'></a>
 #### Additional RPMs
 ##### Remi
-Remi maintains an excellent repository for RPM based installations.
-You can find instructions on how to enable it for your distribution [here](https://blog.remirepo.net/pages/Config-en)
+[Remi Collet](https://github.com/remicollet) maintains an excellent repository for RPM based installations.
+You can find instructions on how to enable it for your distribution [here](https://blog.remirepo.net/pages/Config-en).

 Installing Phalcon after that is as easy as: